NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 atcodes(3).name = 3; catcodes(3).text = 'erp.stim.bin==6'; % incongruent & corr
 ```

-2)	Line 30 sets up electrode locations (only `.ced` format is supported – can you please confirm this point?).
-Line 31 sets up the electrode to plot.
-Edit Line 30 & 31 based on your data.
+2)	Line 30 denotes the electrode locations for the data files, and Line 31 denotes which electrode will be plotted in the default PTB plots that will be automatically generated when the scripts are run (see below).
+Thus, the user can edit Lines 30 and 31 based on their own data.

 ```
 SETvars.electrode_locations = '''erp_core_35_locs.ced''';
 SETvars.electrode_to_plot  = 'FCz';
 ```

-3)	The calculation of some EEG metrics (i.e. coherence-based measures) requires same trial numbers across conditions.
-Ptb toolbox provides with a subsampling procedure that can be implemented while computing averaged erps.
-Line 35-40 sets up subsampling parameters.
-Specifically, `subsample_length` sets up number of trials to be randomly selected (without replacement) to equate trial counts between conditions and each time an EEG metric of interest was computed.
-Each subject MUST have enough trials available for each condition to meet this number.
-Otherwise, this subject would be excluded from computeing. `num_of_subsamples` sets up repeat times (with replacement) of previous step (taking a random subsample of trials and compute). `boot_samples` sets up bootstrapping times (with replacement) of previous step (repeating a certain amount of times) before taking the mean of the bootstrapped samples as the final mean estimate of a given EEG metric. (however, the last bootstrapping step may be not critical and a largely redundant step).
-Edit Line 35-40 based on your study.
+3)	The computation of some EEG metrics (i.e. phase-based measures) requires that the same number of trials are present across conditions of interest, in order to yield unbiased estimates.
+The PTB toolbox provides a subsampling procedure that can be implemented while computing averaged ERPs; Lines 35-40 sets up the subsampling parameters (see below).
+Specifically, `subsample_length` denotes the number of trials to be randomly selected (without replacement) each time an EEG metric of interest is computed, and `num_of_subsamples` denotes the number of subsamples to take (with replacement).
+In order to be included in the analyses, a subject must have at least as many trials as `subsample_length` for each condition (catcode) of interest.
+The user should edit Lines 35-40 based on their own study.

 ```
 SETvars.trl2avg.OPTIONS.subsampling                   = [];